Where Do Traditional Simnel Cakes Come From?

 What is a Simnel Cake?

 A Simnel Cake is a delicate, lightly spiced fruit cake that is traditionally eaten at Easter.
-It is made with two layers of marzipan, one on the top and the other in the middle, giving it a sweet and slightly almondy flavour!
+It is made with two layers of marzipan, one on the top and the other in the middle.
+The cake is topped with 11 marzipan balls to represent the disciples (excluding Judas).
 Although traditionally eaten at Easter, it used to be specifically associated with Mothering Sunday.
-When folk were fasting during Lent, Mothering Sunday, appearing in the middle of the fast, offered a respite from 40 days of religious austerity.

 It is said that the origin of this tasty Simnel Cake goes back to the medieval ages when it began life as a yeast-leavened bread.
 Girls in domestic service would go home on Mothering Sunday to visit their mothers.
 The girls would bake a cake similar to the Simnel Cake we know and love today, and decorate it with beautiful fresh flowers for their mothers to enjoy.
-However, it wasn’t until the 20th century that the cake became associated with Easter Sunday and was topped with 11 marzipan balls to represent Jesus’s 11 disciples, not including Judas.
+However, it wasn’t until the 20th century that the cake became associated with Easter Sunday and was topped with 11 marzipan balls.

 Our Simply Delicious Simnel Cakes